Why Curb Appeal Matters

 When you live on a pleasant street, proper upkeep of your home and garden is a courtesy to your neighbors, showing consideration and a desire to fit in comfortably.
 It also sends a welcoming message to guests – both your own and your kids’.
 In communities which are overseen by a homeowners’ association, HOA rules usually require that you keep up your house and grounds according to precise specifications.

 On the other hand, you may reside in what real estate brokers like to optimistically call “an up-and-coming neighborhood.”
-In that case, creating curb appeal for your own home – within reasonable limits for the locale – shows that you care about improving the area.
-This will tend to attract prospective home buyers or renters and encourage gentrification.
+In that case, creating curb appeal for your own home – within reasonable limits for the surroundings – shows that you care about improving the locale.
+This will tend to attract community-minded home buyers or renters to the area as a whole.

 Some additions commonly thought to boost a home’s curb appeal are, well, just plain fun.
 If you have the funds and the inclination, why not build yourself a deck or a water feature … or plant some fruit trees … purely for your own enjoyment?